 - If 6 cr. of language courses are not taken towards the degree, additional courses in the area of concentration are required.

-- Courses should be selected in consultation with the REEI academic advisor.
+- Courses should be selected in consultation with the REEI Student Services Coordinator.